TheCandidStartup/TheCandidStartup.github.io/_drafts/building-infinisheet-storybook.md

 * https://storybook.js.org/docs/writing-stories/args#args-can-modify-any-aspect-of-your-component
 * Need larger spacing between items in list with horizontal layout
 * With custom render function you can rewrite args before passing them as props to your component
-* Can also add custom args if needed

 ```tsx
 function rewriteMapping(mapping: ItemOffsetMapping, layout: ScrollLayout = 'vertical'): ItemOffsetMapping {